copious-world/crypto-wraps/README.md

 // generate a random vaue -- return it as string

 /*
+// gen_cipher_key
+// Parameters: no parameters
+//    -- generates an AES key "AES-CBC",256 for encrypting and decrypting
+// Returns: aes_key as a buffer (see crypto.subtle.generateKey)
+*/

+//>--
+// pc_keypair_promise
+// Parameters: no parameters
+// Returns: a Promise that resolves to an elliptic curve key using P-384 with sign and verify privileges
+//  --

+//>--
+// pc_wrapper_keypair_promise
+// Parameters: no parameters
+// Returns: a Promise that resolves to an RSA-OAEP key modulus 4096 hash to SHA-256 with wrapKey and unwrapKey privileges
+//  --

+/*
 // aes_encryptor
 // Parameters:
 //        encodable -  a string
-//                  aes_key - aes_key as buffer
+//   		aes_key - aes_key as CryptoKey
-//                  nonce - random (gen_nonce) passed as a buffer
+//			nonce - random (gen_nonce) passed as a uint8Array
-// Returns: The enciphered text
+// Returns: The enciphered text ArrayBuffer
 */

 /*
 // aes_decipher_message